topkecleon/telegram-bot-bash/doc/6_reference.md

 ##### send_file
-send_file allows can send different type's of files, e.g. photos, stickers, audio, media, etc.
+send_file can send different type's of files, e.g. photos, stickers, audio, media, etc.
 [see Telegram API documentation](https://core.telegram.org/bots/api#sending-files).

 It's recommended to use __absolute path names__ (_starting with `/`_), as relative path names are threated as __relative to UPLOADDIR__ `data-bot-bash/upload`!